mhowlett/Nhiredis/README.md

 functionality is not yet implemented).
 Of course, RedisCommand can be used to access the full array of Redis functionality.

-The current version is 0.8.1.
+The current version is 0.9.0.

 ## Benchmarks

 The distribution includes a simple benchmark utility that repeatedly sets, gets and deletes keys in a redis database using Nhiredis and ServiceStack.Redis.
-On my Windows laptop, this utility suggests that the performance of Nhiredis is approximately the same as ServiceStack.Redis (or possibly a bit faster) and consumes approximately 5-10% less memory.
+On my Windows laptop, this utility suggests that the performance of Nhiredis is approximately the same as ServiceStack.Redis.

-I found the performance results to vary by up to 20% depending on the state of my machine.
-Sometimes I saw Nhiredis beat ServiceStack.Redis by 20%, sometimes, though more rarely, it was the other way around.
-Most frequently the two libraries produced almost identical results.

 ## Building

-Library files are included in the repository but if you wish to build Nhiredis yourself, here's
+Library files are included in the repository but if you wish to build Nhiredis yourself, here's how:
-how:

 ### Windows

 1. Obtain an [OpenMSTech version of redis](https://github.com/msopentech/redis) which has been modified to compile under Windows.
+2. In this project, set Config Properties / C/C++ / Code Generation / Struct Member Alignment
+   to 1 Byte for both Win32 and x64 targets for the hiredis and Win32_Interop projects.
-2. Compile this in Release mode for both Win32 and x64 targets.
+3. Compile in Release mode for both Win32 and x64 targets.
 It is important to use Release mode so as to link against the runtime libraries that are redistributable.
-3. In Visual Studio, update the hiredisx project 'include directories' and 'additional dependencies' for both Win32 and x64 targets to point to the hiredis source directory and hiredis.lib that you have successfuly built.
+4. In Visual Studio, update the hiredisx project 'include directories' and 'additional dependencies' for both Win32 and x64 targets to point to the hiredis source directory and hiredis.lib that you have successfuly built.
 You also need to link against Win32_Interop.lib, that was built by OpenMSTech redis.
-4. The hiredisx project should now build (for both Win32 and x64 targets) creating hiredisx.dll for both targets.
+5. The hiredisx project should now build (for both Win32 and x64 targets) creating hiredisx.dll for both targets.
-5. Manually copy these .dlls to the Nhiredis project under x68 and x64.
+6. Manually copy these .dlls to the Nhiredis project under x68 and x64.
 Set the CopyToOutputDirectory property on these files to something other than Do Not Copy.
-6. If you want to use Nhiredis under linux, you'll need to create libhiredisx.so for x86 and x64 and add them to the Nhiredis solution as well.
+7. If you want to use Nhiredis under linux, you'll need to create libhiredisx.so for x86 and x64 and add them to the Nhiredis solution as well.
-7. Run the nugetpkg_make.bat script in the Nhiredis project directory.
+8. Run the nugetpkg_make.bat script in the Nhiredis project directory.
-8. in the nugetpkg directory this script creates, run NuGet pack.
+9. in the nugetpkg directory this script creates, run NuGet pack.

 ### Linux